reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 Although the results are promising, it should be noted that the given task is a toy problem for this approach.
 We set out to achieve a good result on some category of [Mathematics Dataset][mathematics_dataset], and we did.
 However, given the low variation of language [^low_variation_lang] in [Mathematics Dataset][mathematics_dataset], the only notable skills the transformer achieves is counting letters, correctly copying intermediate results, and decrementing numbers for setting up the product rule equation.

 The ideal task would leverage the well-documented state-of-the-art language capabilities of the [transformer][attention_paper] to parse natural language math problems, while a well-tested symbolic solver evaluates intermediate expressions.
-The main challenge here lies in generating intermediate steps.
+The main challenge here lies in constructing a dataset with intermediate steps.
 Generating intermediate steps is relatively easy for fully synthetic datasets such as [Mathematics Dataset][mathematics_dataset], but non-trivial for natural language math problems.
 One way is to use mechanical turking to crowdsource intermediate steps, as done by [Ling et. al.][rationales_paper] for constructing the [AQuA dataset][aqua].

 As shown in this article on a small scale, beam search can find multiple valid ways to come up with the correct answer.
 An interesting advantage of using crowdsourced intermediate steps is obtaining a variety of intermediate steps for the same types of problems.
 With enough data, the network could capture the different ways humans solve and approach problems.

+The method shown here makes no attempt to generalize to the extrapolated test set, and as a result does not improve upon the baseline, but we argue that architectures designed to perform this kind of generalization are just as likely to benefit from utilizing an external symbolic solver.
+This is left for future work.

 ## Acknowledgments